My investigation focuses on unveiling the assembly history of the different morphological components of galaxies: stellar bulges, disks, and bars.

 Ωrigin of the Morphological Evolution of GAlaxies

-This project provides a catalog of high-redshift galaxies taken from the Illustris TNG50 suite of cosmological simulations.
+This project provides a catalog of high-redshift galaxies taken from the Illustris TNG50 simulation.
 Synthetic images were created with the SKIRT radiative transfer code (v9.0), including the effects of dust attenuation and scattering.
 Galaxies are observed (imaging mode) with the NIRCam instrument mounted on the James Webb Space Telescope.
-The mirage tool (v2.2.1) was used to simulated imaging data which have the NIRCam instrumental noise effects and the CEERS observing strategy (3-point dither - CEERS 10 pointing).
-Data simulated with mirage were run through the JWST calibration pipeline (v1.4.6), mimicking the data reduction strategy to be used for in-flight data.
+The mirage tool (v2.2.1) was used to simulated imaging data which have the NIRCam instrumental noise effects and the CEERS observing strategy.
+Data simulated with mirage were run through the JWST pipeline (v1.4.6), mimicking the data calibration strategy to be used for in-flight data.

 Relics In Disk GalaxiES